- The Book of Life:

 - Nickelodeon's film Rango has two examples:

-- Rudolph the Red-Nosed Reindeer: The Movie, a Cult Classic movie version of the classic song, has Arrow.
-He's a buck Rudolph's age that bullies him and his overall his rival.
-He bares more than a passing resemblance to minor character "Fireball" from the stop-motion special, a yearling with blond "hair" that was friends with Rudolph for all of 5 minutes until he learned about Rudolph's nose.
+- Rudolph the Red-Nosed Reindeer: The Movie, a Cult Classic film adaptation of the classic song, has Arrow.
+He's a buck Rudolph's age that bullies him and his overall rival.
+He bares more than a passing resemblance to minor character "Fireball" from the stop-motion special, a yearling with blond fur that was friends with Rudolph for all of five minutes until he learned about Rudolph's nose.

-- Hank Scorpio was originally going to be the villain of The Simpsons Movie, but instead, the movie has a different character, Russ Cargill.
-The two have the same voice actor (Albert Brooks), some of Cargill's lines sound like the kind of thing Scorpio might say, and both are pretty Bond-villainish.
+- Hank Scorpio was originally going to be the villain of The Simpsons Movie, but instead, the film has a different character, Russ Cargill.
+The two have the same voice actor (Albert Brooks), some of Cargill's lines sound similar to something Scorpio might say, and both are pretty Bond-villain-ish.

 - Wreck-It Ralph: